-Can You Get a Home Equity Loan With a High-LTV Ratio?
+How To Get a 100% LTV Home Equity Loan or High-LTV HELOC

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been reviewed, commissioned or otherwise endorsed by any of our network partners.

-One popular way to access the equity you build in your home is by getting a home equity loan, which is a second mortgage that’s disbursed in a lump sum and repaid over a fixed term of up to 30 years.
+One popular way to access the equity you build in your home is by getting a home equity loan, which is a second mortgage that’s disbursed in a lump sum.
+Interest rates are typically fixed, so your payments will stay consistent over a loan term of up to 30 years.

-To qualify for a home equity loan, in many cases, your loan-to-value (LTV) ratio — the percentage of your home’s value being financed by a first and/or second mortgage — shouldn’t exceed 85%.
+To qualify for a home equity loan, in many cases your loan-to-value (LTV) ratio shouldn’t exceed 85%.
 However, it’s possible to get a high-LTV home equity loan that allows you to borrow up to 100% of your home’s value.

 Can you get a high-LTV home equity loan?

 The short answer is yes, you can get a high-LTV home equity loan.
-Generally speaking, you may borrow against the equity built in your home if you have at least 5% equity, said John Stearns, a senior mortgage banker at American Fidelity Mortgage Services in Wheaton, Ill.
+Your LTV ratio represents the percentage of your home’s value being financed by a first and/or second mortgage.
+Generally speaking, you may borrow against your home if you have built at least 15% equity.

-Still, you need to meet your individual lender’s credit and income requirements, since your LTV ratio would be 95% (more on standard guidelines later).
+Still, you need to meet your individual lender’s credit and income requirements, especially since your LTV ratio would be higher than the usual maximum of 85%.

 How does a high-LTV home equity loan work?

-If your existing LTV ratio is above 80%, you can be considered a high-LTV borrower, said Stearns.
-For example, if the LTV ratio on your first mortgage is 90% and you’re looking to borrow from your available 10% equity — though many lenders won’t let you borrow up to the maximum — the additional loan you’re applying for would be considered a high-LTV loan.
+If your existing LTV ratio is above 85%, you can be considered a high-LTV borrower.
+For example, if the LTV ratio on your first mortgage is 85% and you’re looking to borrow from your available equity, the additional loan you’re applying for would be considered a high-LTV loan.